Mary Loudon, PhD

 NEW CLIENT INQUIRIES:

-My practice is currently full but occasionally new spaces open up.
-If you are interested in working with me in the future, you may provide more information about yourself and the reasons you are seeking therapy.
+My practice is currently full and I am not able to accept new clients at this time.
+Occasionally new spaces open up and I am able to bring in a new client from the pool of new patient inquiries I have received.
+If you are interested in the possibility of working with me in the future, you may provide more information about yourself and the reasons you are seeking therapy.
 If it appears that you would be a good fit for a spot that opens up in the future, I will contact you at that time to discuss our options.

 Because I believe it is important for every person to access therapy as soon as possible, please also reach out to other clinicians at the Seattle Clinic who may have openings, or visit Seattle Psychology , Greenlake Therapy Group, or Associates in Behavioral Health.